-- 13.19 Children in foster care cannot be photographed for newspaper articles, Facebook or any other social media outlet, or a publication where their identities may be publicated.
+- 13.19 Children in foster care cannot be photographed for newspaper articles, Facebook or any other social media outlet, or a publication where their identities may be publicized.
 It is the policy of the Division of Family and Children Services (DFCS) that caregivers do not post any pictures of a foster child in their care online.
 It is important to never reveal personal information about your foster child on the internet as you risk jeopardizing his/her identity, safety and right to privacy.
 (See State of Georgia Foster Parent Manual) - 13.20 Providers must comply with all applicable rules and regulations of Residential Child care licensing (RCCL). - 13.21 Providers must ensure that DFCS has access to children in its custody 24 hours a day, 7 days a week, regardless of placement in CPA foster homes or CCIs. - 13.22 Providers will upload Monthly Summary Reports on each child to the documents tab in the SHINES Portal by the 10th day of the following month.
 Monthly summaries should be completed for each child regardless of duration of placement for that month.
 See GA SHINES Provider Portal User Guide for instructions on uploading documents. - 13.23 CCI and CPA staff with direct child care or case support responsibilities including child care workers, human services professionals and case support workers and supervisors must participate in a minimum of twenty-four (24) clock hours of annual training in issues related to the employee's job assignment and to the types of services provided by the agency.
 Participation in training on confidentiality, Mandated Reporting, and Commercial Sexual Exploitation of Children is required for all staff annually.
 ESI, First Aid, and CPR do not count toward the annual training requirement.
-See Appendix for a list of additional training topics. - 13.24 OPM must be informed in writing if providers offer placements through other agencies (such as DJJ) or via private placements for children/youth who may have greater needs than the DFCS program designations for which the provider is approved for DFCS placements.
-Notification to OPM may result in a special site review or request for additional information.
-Providers should also make this information available to county staff seeking placements to assist in making informed placement decisions. - 13.25 All foster care records must be maintained until the child has reached age 23 years.
-If a provider agency closes or ceases to contract for RBWO placements in the meantime and needs assistance with record storage, OPM should be contacted for assistance. - 13.26 No child placed in the Division's custody is allowed to go home with any staff member of the agency.
+See Appendix for a list of additional training topics.
+Providers should regularly assess incidents and trends to determine when additional trainings are warranted.